civicrm/civicrm-buildkit/README.md

 # civicrm-buildkit (experimental)

-civicrm-buildkit is a collection of tools and scripts for preparing a useful CiviCRM development environment.
+A collection of tools and scripts for creating one or more CiviCRM development/demo/testing environments.

 ## Requirements